programarivm/textmining/README.md

 ## Text-Mining API

-API to get statistics from texts.
+API that works out statistical data from texts.

 Clone the repo: